UFC Fight Night: Hall vs. Silva: Predictions & Analysis

 A few statistical edges stand out.
 Green throws significantly more leather — a 3.2 sig. strike per minute gap.
 Green is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Green has tighter striking defense, making opponents miss more often.

 The Pick: King Green over Thiago Moises.
-The model gives Green a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Moises at 27% implied while our model sees 40% — a 13-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Green at 55%, but there's almost nothing separating these two.
+Notably, the betting market has Moises at 27% implied while our model sees 45% — a 18-point disagreement that could signal value.

 Alexander Hernandez vs Chris Gruetzemacher